Technical Calculator

 \(\ ΔS_{reaction} = \ ΔS_{products} − ΔS_{reactants}\)

-In the following table, we have mentioned some substances and their corresponding entropy values.
-Let’s take a look:
+in the following table, we have cited a few materials and their corresponding entropy values. allow’s take a glance:

 Substance \(\ S^\circ \,(\text{J/(mol}\cdot\text{K)}\)